Built from lived experience and informed by science to help people move forward with more understanding, more support, and less pressure.

 Burnout rarely happens because someone is weak.
-It happens because their nervous system has carried too much for too long.
+More often, it happens when a person has been carrying too much for too long without enough support.

-In fact, the opposite is usually true.
 The people most likely to burn out are often the ones who are responsible, driven, and deeply committed to the people and work that matter to them.
+They keep going when things are hard.
+They carry more than their share.
+They push through exhaustion because others are depending on them.

 • Work harder

-• Stay strong for others
+• Stays strong

 • Keep going even when they were tired